-In this robust affiliate marketing platform, marketers can build their affiliate tree to adapt to their affiliate program.
-Commission structure can be configured separately for each level.
-Marketers can either set up fixed rates for affiliates.
-This could be for example $20 for every click on a banner.
-Or marketers could go a different route and choose to set up their commission by percentage of the overall sale.
-This is much more common among marketers with large affiliate trees as it ensures all affiliates earn money for their efforts without giving too much to loose profit.
+It is possible for marketers to adapt their affiliate tree to meet the needs of their affiliate program.
+Commission structure can be configured separately for each level and marketers can either set up fixed rates for affiliates, or they could go a different route and choose to set up their commission by the percentage which is calculated from the actual total cost of the tracked sale.
+This is much more common among marketers with large affiliate trees, as it enables them to compensate all affiliates for their contributions without significantly impacting their profit margins.

 - commission (1st tier): 20%

 - 2nd tier: 10%

 The commission rates would be fairly straightforward if you had a setup like this.
 As a result of making the sale, the first tier gets the majority of the pot.
 As the percentage trickles “up,” it reaches the parent affiliate, then the grandparent, and so on.
 For example:

 If Timothy is a referrer of a $100 sale, then:

 For this sale, you would pay your affiliates $40 (20+10+5+3+2).
 In this example, Marry, being the great-great-grandparent will get the lowest percentage of the commission due to her being the top affiliate in the affiliate tree.
 If the affiliate tree does not have that many affiliates, then an option called Rest Commission can be implemented manually in your platform to manage where ‘the rest’ of your commission percentage will go.

 It’s also possible to pay all your affiliates differently, regardless of where they fall in their affiliate trees.